Introduction

 This section walks you through design considerations for applications and tutorials for building applications with or without smart contracts.

-This section provides step-by-step instructions to help users complete specific tasks associated with developing on Stellar.
+This section provides step-by-step instructions to help users complete specific tasks associated with building on Stellar.
 These tasks can include instructions for aspects of writing contracts, interacting with contracts, building applications, using Stellar operations, setting up infrastructure, and more.

 How-to guides assume that the user has some experience and knowledge with building on Stellar and are not typically for beginners.